HarshitDawar55/Kubernetes/README.md

 :sparkles::fireworks::tada: Important points about this Repository!!!!! :tada::fireworks::sparkles:

-This Repository will act as a complete Guide for Kubernetes explaining each concept of Kubernetes code with their scripts written in YAML Language!
+- This Repository will act as a complete Guide for Kubernetes, explaining each concept of Kubernetes with their practical code scripts written in YAML Language & Terraform Code!